 request_cpus = 4, default 2GB memory, running job in red, unclaimed, not yet existing, slots in green:

-condor_statuswill not tell you as slots only exist as they are made.
-Instead, go to CMS LPC System Status Landscape monitoring, the red line in "Slots" tells the maximum default slots available
+condor_statuswill not tell you as slots only exist as they are made (cmslpc jobs only have access to cmswn machines, and not all slots listed).
+Instead, go to CMS LPC System Status Landscape monitoring, the red line in "Slots" tells the maximum default slots available.

 condor_status, the "slot1@cmswn" for each machine will never get claimed, as that's the slot that creates the others, such as "slot1_1", "slot1_21", etc.

 How is condor configured on the cmslpc nodes?
 Useful for troubleshooting

 Please see also the main condor troubleshooting instructions.

 To find out how a certain variable is configured in condor by default on the cmslpc nodes, use the

 condor_config_val -name lpcschedd1.fnal.gov

 command.
 The name of a scheduler is needed as they handle the job negotiation, and all three are configured the same.